omarhamdy4/Metabolomics/Script/Metabolomics analysis pipeline.md

 # Metabolomics Analysis Using R
 ***
 > #### This notebook demonstrates a step-by-step workflow for analyzing metabolomics data using limma.
-The analysis includes preprocessing the expression matrix, handling metadata, Biomarker discovery for differentially expressed metabolites (DEMs), and Plotting important figures such as volcano plots, Heatmaps, PCA, OPLS-DA, PCA, and Roc curve.
+The analysis includes preprocessing the expression matrix, handling metadata, Quality control, Biomarker discovery for differentially expressed metabolites (DEMs), and multiple downstream analysis such as volcano plots, Heatmaps, PCA, OPLS-DA, PCA, clustering, and Roc curve.
 ## The Workflow goes as follows:
 ![Metabolomics Analysis Pipeline script workflow template](https://github.com/user-attachments/assets/fbb64407-a86e-49b9-ad24-61659cf1a2e9)
 ***